Paliak/PaliaksNotes/docs/CozyHosting/index.md

 ```

-Since this shell is likely very fragile; let's upgrade it:
+Since this shell is likely very fragile; let’s upgrade it:

 Start the listener ([found on this blog post](https://medium.com/@Thigh_GoD/how-to-automatically-upgrade-a-dumb-reverse-shell-6a4cb5c44997)).